”Money is only a tool. It will take you wherever you wish, but it will not replace you as the driver.”

 Record your expenses

-The first step in saving money is to know how much you are spending.
+The first step in saving Money is to know how much you are spending.
 For one month, keep a record of everything you spend.
-That means every coffee, every newspaper and every break-time snack you purchase for the entire month.
+That means you purchase every coffee, newspaper, and break-time snack for the entire month.
 Once you have your data, organise these numbers by category – petrol, groceries, mortgage, etc. – and get the total amount for each.
 Draw up a budget.

-Now that you have a good idea of what you spend in a month, you can build a budget to plan your spending, limit over-spending and make sure that you put money away for a rainy day.
+Now that you have a good idea of your monthly spending, you can build a budget to plan your spending, limit overspending, and ensure that you put Money away for a rainy day.

 Note on buying cars:

 Buying a car is a significant expense.
-Unfortunately, we have been duped into spending our hard-earned cash on new expensive cars for way too long.
-In South Africa, between 5000-7000 cars are repossessed monthly because of non-payment.
-If you try using a car as a status symbol to show the world you are successful, you will probably never be rich.
+Unfortunately, we have been duped into spending our hard-earned cash on new, expensive cars for way too long.
+Between 5000 and 7000 cars in South Africa are repossessed monthly because of non-payment.
+If you use a car as a status symbol to show the world you are successful, you will probably never be rich.

-You should never spend more than 10% of your salary on a car.
-Ensure you can afford the model’s petrol, maintenance and insurance before you buy a car.
-According to the AA, 65 and 70% of the estimated 12 million vehicles on South African roads are uninsured, which is growing annually.
-Choose a second-hand car if you don’t have money to buy a new car with cash.
-If you cannot afford a car, make use of public transport.
+You should spend at most 10% of your salary on a car.
+Before you buy a vehicle, ensure you can afford the model’s petrol, maintenance, and insurance.
+According to the AA, 65 and 70% of the estimated 12 million vehicles on South African roads are uninsured, growing annually.
+Choose a second-hand car if you need more Money to buy a new car with cash.
+If you cannot afford a car, use public transport.

 Note on buying a house:

-You should never buy a house that costs more than 2 x your yearly gross income.
+You should only buy a house that costs up to two times your yearly gross income.
 That means if you earn R 300 000 per year, you should buy a house/townhouse in the R 600 000 price range.
 You should use a 15-year loan period.
-Remember that you still have to pay house insurance and property tax and maintain the house.
+Remember that you must still pay house insurance and property tax and maintain the house.

 Rent: